muhammadsalek/DHS-Data-Analysis-with-STATA/README.md

 A practical, step-by-step course for analyzing Demographic and Health Survey (DHS) datasets using STATA.

-This repository is maintained by Muhammad Salek Miah.
+This repository is maintained by Md Salek Miah.

 ## What you'll learn